ldmdldm/pylot-project/README.md

 Our implementation has achieved:
 - Average response time: <100ms for RPC calls
 - 99.99% uptime for critical services
-- Real-time analytics with <5s delay
+- Analytics with <5s delay
 - Zero data loss in analytics pipeline
 - Successful MEV protection for 99.9% of transactions